-Heads-down code-writing software engineer and technical lead for four-person engineering team.
-Developed software in C, C++, Perl, and PHP for a high-capacity/high-performance LAMP-based distributed data mining system
+Head-down code-writing software engineer and technical lead for four-person engineering team.
+Developed high-capacity/high-performance LAMP/SOA scale-out distributed data mining system for eLegal Discovery.

-Expanded the scalability of ETL, dramatically reducing the overall time to satisfy contracts, and making it possible to accept contracts for processing large data volumes.
+Expanded the scalability of ETL to process concurrently on hundreds of servers, dramatically reducing the overall time to satisfy contracts, and making it possible to accept contracts for processing large data volumes.

 Hardpoint Intelligence (Sebastopol, CA) CTO, Co-Founder November 2003 - May 2008